Advice & support

 MiP has released an updated statement on the NHS job cuts and system changes.

-Our members strongly support change and reform in the NHS, but MiP is opposed to the scale and speed of these cuts and changes and warns the government that it is running a huge risk.
+Our members strongly support change and reform in the NHS, but MiP opposes the scale and speed of these cuts and changes, and has warned the government that it is running a huge risk.

-MiP, through its National Committee, will continually review its campaigning, bargaining and legal objectives and escalate action as needed.
-The committee will convene fortnightly.
+MiP’s National Committee, elected by our members, will continually review its campaigning, bargaining and legal objectives and escalate action as needed.
+The committee now meets fortnightly.

-Please read our statement in full from the box to the right.
+You can read our statement in full here.

 Read latest MiP statement on NHS job cuts